DataGallery/blog/_posts/2015-03-19-Meetup-with-Brian-Platt.md

 ![911 Screenshot]({{ site.blogurl }}/assets/911.png)

 To make the currently published 9-1-1 request for service data relevant to average resident, the city wants develop a dashboard with maps and charts.
-Rergarding publishing the raw data, it was suggested the spreadsheet be replaces with CSV files which are compatible with all spreadsheet applications, either one file per month or a single file per year with additional column indicateing the reporting month.
+Regarding publishing the raw data, it was suggested the spreadsheet be replaces with CSV files which are compatible with all spreadsheet applications, either one file per month or a single file per year with additional column indicating the reporting month.
 In the long term, the Public Safety Alert System project that is being developed by a OpenJC together with the JCPD, will create a real time feed with richer data.

 Bike Lane Maps
 --------------